peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>ctx</i>: A context for controlling the precision, rounding mode, and exponent range.
-Can be null, in which case the precision is unlimited and rounding isn't needed.
+ * <i>ctx</i>: The parameter <i>ctx</i>
+is not documented yet.

 <b>Return Value:</b>

 The closest value to this object's value, rounded to the specified precision.
-Returns the same value as this object if <i>ctx</i>
- is null or the precision and exponent range are unlimited.
+Returns the same value as this object if "ctx" is null or the precision and exponent range are unlimited.

 ### Pow